 Councilwoman Pepper serves on the Boards of the YMCA, the T.C.
 Williams PTSA, the Alexandria Arts Forum, Bienvenidos, and the Retired Senior Volunteer Program.
 She is a former first vice president of the local NAACP and former board member of the City's Community Services Board.
 Other affiliations include the Urban League, the League of Women Voters, and the Sierra Club.
 She is a recipient of the Jaycees Appreciation Award, the Council of Senior Citizens Organization's Outstanding Women of Alexandria Award, and the Commission for Women's Living Legend Award.
 Pepper is a Grinnell College graduate.
 A resident of the City's west end, she and her husband, Dr. F.J.
 Pepper, have one son.

-Paul C. Smedberg was first elected to the Alexandria City Council in 2003 and was re-elected for a third consecutive term in May, 2009.
-He is committed to protecting the historic legacy of the City, maintaining quality public schools, assuring a well-planned community and improving the quality of life for all.
-As a past member of the Budget and Fiscal Affairs Advisory Committee he promotes efficient and responsive local government with both sound fiscal and economic policies.
+Paul C. Smedberg was first elected to the Alexandria City Council in 2003 and was re-elected for a fourth consecutive term in November 2012.
+He remains committed to protecting the historic legacy of the City, maintaining quality public schools, assuring a well-planned community and improving the quality of life for all.
+He has gained a reputation for promoting efficient and responsive local government with both sound fiscal and economic policies.
 He has gained a reputation in Northern Virginia for his ongoing presence and participation with regional transportation bodies.

 Read More About Councilman Smedberg | Contact Councilman Smedberg

-Paul represents the City on a variety of Commissions, Task Forces and organizations reflecting diverse areas of community concern and endeavor.
+Paul has continued to represent the City on a variety of Commissions, Task Forces and organizations reflecting diverse areas of community concern and endeavor.
 A major goal of local government is the health, safety and quality of life of its residents.
-Paul serves on the City Manager's Quality of Life Committee, the Woodrow Wilson Neighborhood Task Force, the Waterfront Committee and the Inova Alexandria Hospital Task Force.
-As the co-chair of the Mirant Monitoring Group he worked with local, dedicated residents, environmental groups and City Staff to control emissions at the Mirant Corporation and he remains committed to a clean and safe environment.
-An active supporter of the Alexandria Commission for the Arts, Paul strongly supports an integrated "arts plan" for the City and has consistently been a strong voice for the arts on the City council.
+Paul serves on the City’s Pension Subcommittee, Waterfront Commission and the Inova Alexandria Hospital Task Force.
+His leadership with the Mirant Monitoring Group helped to bring about the final closure of the plant in 2012.
+He remains committed to a clean and safe environment.
+He has supported an integrated "arts plan" for the City and has consistently been a strong voice for the arts on the City Council.

-The ongoing economic vitality and viability of the Alexandria business community is a major concern today.
-Paul has been a member of the Economic Sustainability Implementation Monitoring Committee since its inception several years ago.
-He continues to serve on the Marketing Coordinating Council and has recently become the City Council representative to the Alexandria Convention and Visitors Association Board of Directors.
+He supports the ongoing economic vitality and viability of the Alexandria business community and continues to serve on the Marketing Coordinating Council and is a Board member of the Alexandria Convention and Visitors Association.